mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

-You can also mix ASC/DESC columns. `KeysetPaginate` knows how to handle that (even with a reference/direction specified):
+You can also mix ASC/DESC columns. `KeysetPaginate` knows how to handle that:

 ```cs
 KeysetPaginate(